smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * rBAR Enabled (rebar can cause games to stutter/lag randomly/crash) (test per-game)
 * rBAR Options set (test per-game)
 * rBAR Size Limit set (test per-game)
 ---
 ---
-## 🟩 VRR ect:
-* Variable Refresh Rate/FreeSync/G-Sync/AdaptiveSync/ULMB2
-* could be easier on the eyes and the VRR (variable refresh rate) with LFC (Low Framerate Compensation) could make games feel smoother
-#
-* loweset latency is this order from written
-1. reflex no fps cap                                                (or snycs no fps cap/fps cap)
-2. ultra low latency mode no fps cap                                (or snycs no fps cap/fps cap)
-3. Maximum Pre-Rendered Frames 1 (low latency mode on) no fps cap   (or snycs no fps cap/fps cap)
-#
-* blur busters recommend force on vsync in nvcpl so than when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC)
-* ULMB2 backlight strobing on some monitors with gsnyc (ULMB1 killed brightness, ULMB2 is just the best IPS tech use it if you have it)
-* Only way to tell if VRR is working is in monitor on screen display (OSD) some games might need to be changed to fullscreen and/or boarderless back and forth for VRR to actually work
-* NVIDIA Control Panel > Set up G-SYNC > Enable settings for the selected display model (might need turn monitor on/off) (or turn off and disable in monitor OSD)
-* System > Display > Graphics > Default graphics settings: Variable refresh rate On or off
----
----
 ## 🟩 Custom resolutions: